G-Core/product-documentation/documentation/cloud/kubernetes/networking/set-up-the-gcore-ingress-controller.md

 Ingress/<name of the created ingress object> created
 ```

 Congratulations!
 You’ve created and applied an ingress object for the Gcore ingress controller.
-Now it will automatically create a Gcore load balancer on your behalf.
-It will be shown in your Control panel in the <a href="https://cloud.gcore.com/cloud/project/248631/networking/load_balancers" target="_blank">Load Balancers</a> section.
+Now it will automatically create a Gcore Load Balancer on your behalf.
+It will be shown in the Customer Portal on the <a href="https://cloud.gcore.com/cloud/project/248631/networking/load_balancers" target="_blank">Load Balancers</a> page.

 ## View an ingress IP address

-If you want to see an IP address of the load balancer through which the traffic comes, view it in the <a href="https://cloud.gcore.com/cloud/project/248631/networking/load_balancers" target="_blank">Control panel</a> or run the command:
+If you want to see an IP address of the Load Balancer through which the traffic comes, view it in the <a href="https://cloud.gcore.com/cloud/project/248631/networking/load_balancers" target="_blank">Customer Portal</a> or run the command:

 ```
 kubectl get ingress <ingress name>